monktastic/no-more-contempt/faq.md

 Contempt is the feeling that you're fundamentally better than someone[^contempt].
 Not just that you hold better views, or act better, but are *intrinsically* better.
 For example, "bad people" are fundamentally morally defective—unlike you.
 It's not necessarily a conscious belief, but a feeling and a perception.

 There is a profound sense in which you are fundamentally the _same_ as everyone else.
 In fact, you _are_ everyone (and everything) "else."
 This isn't realized fully until enlightenment, but everyone can sense it at some level at all times.
-That's why certain literature[^literature] speaks to us so powerfully.
+That's why [certain literature speaks to us so powerfully](/unity.md).
 Contempt is a way to hide this from yourself, and is thus self-deceptive.

 You may not be able to detect this in yourself, but others can sense it—even if only subconsciously.
 They know the game you're playing, so they can't help but see _you_ as a "bad person" and feel compelled to fight your evil in return.
 You act dismayed by this recalcitrance—but you were secretly _hoping_ to provoke it, because it justifies your contempt.
 (This is the "game you're playing.")